ssaryonjr/T-K-Restaurant-/README.md

 </p>

 ## Lessons Learned
-- This was another fun project I built that taught me a deeper understanding into the fundamentals of vanilla JavaScript, asynchronous programming, promises and third party API's.
-This was great practice at working with other developers code, integrating it into my own and reading up on documentation and best practices.
+- This project was a great one, mainly because the things I learned the most was not from writing code.
+From this experience I was able to sharpen my interpersonal skills, negiotating, working with clients and deadlines.
+As a freelancer this was a great opportunity for me to exercise my communication and soft skills which ended up giving me and the clients both a great experience throughout the process.

 ## Future Optimizations:
-- Refactor in React.
+- Refactor with a JavaScript framework.
-- Use local storage to allow users to star their favorite movies and show it in a different navigation page.
+- Implement lazy loading for images and faster load speed.
-- Implement lazy loading for images.
+- Combine script files to increase load speed and reduce frequent http request.

 <h2 align="center">